emmasaf/authorization-mongodb/README.md

 4. Start the server: `npm run dev`

 **API Endpoints:**
+- Authentication:
   - POST `/auth/register`: Register a new user.
   - POST `/auth/login`: Log in with existing credentials and receive a JWT.
   - GET `/auth/user`: Retrieve user profile information (protected route, requires authentication).
+- User Posts:
+  - GET `/posts/all`: Retrieve all user posts (protected route, requires authentication).
+  - GET `/posts/:postId`: Retrieve a specific user post by its ID (protected route, requires authentication).
+  - DELETE `/posts/delete/:postId`: Delete a user post by its ID (protected route, requires authentication).
+  - POST `/posts/add`: Add a new user post (protected route, requires authentication).
+  - PUT `/posts/edit/:postId`: Edit an existing user post by its ID (protected route, requires authentication).

 **Contributing:**
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.